CharlieInRain/docs-site/docs/get-started.md

-# Get Started with Binance Chain
+# Get Started with BNB Beacon Chain

 ## Wallet

-The easiest way to use Binance Chain is through a wallet with support for Binance Chain accounts and transfers.
+The easiest way to use BNB Beacon Chain is through a wallet with support for BNB Beacon Chain accounts and transfers.

-For example, Binance provides a Web Wallet at [https://www.binance.org](https://www.binance.org)<br/>
+For example, Binance provides a Web Wallet at [https://www.bnbchain.world](https://www.bnbchain.world)<br/>
-Binance also provides Web Wallet for testnet at [https://testnet.binance.org](https://testnet.binance.org)<br/>
+Binance also provides Web Wallet for testnet at [https://testnet.bnbchain.world](https://testnet.bnbchain.world)<br/>
 Both provide the functions below:

 - Generating crypto keys and addresses, which serves as the base of a wallet
 - Showing the balances of assets on the addresses
 - Sending and receiving assets

-Binance Chain Web Wallet also presents a trading UI similar to Binance.com, where you can examine market data and manage your orders to trade among the listed assets.<br/>
+BNB Beacon Chain Web Wallet also presents a trading UI similar to Binance.com, where you can examine market data and manage your orders to trade among the listed assets.<br/>
 Learn about the list of wallet available [here](wallets.md).

 ## Chain Explorer
 Chain Explorer provides a portal to explore blocks and transaction details.<br/>
-On Binance Chain Explorer, you can also check different asset types, the distribution of their ownerships, and owners' transactions.
+On BNB Beacon Chain Explorer, you can also check different asset types, the distribution of their ownerships, and owners' transactions.

 ## REST API
 There are [Accelerated Nodes](faq/faq.md#what-is-the-accelerated-node) which provide advanced API services for the public.<br/>